The David Ross Education Trust

 Curriculum

-To find out more about what each year group is doing by subject each, please click on the curriculum overviews at the bottom of this page.
+To find out more about what each year group is learning by subject each year, please click on the curriculum overviews at the bottom of this page.

 Reading and Phonics

 The ambition that all children at Greenfields learn to read well and develop a love of reading is at the heart of our reading curriculum.
-We work hard to make sure that children start learning to read fluently right from the start.
+We work hard to make sure that children start learning to read fluently right from the start in Nursery.

-It is important to everyone at Greenfields that early reading, especially the phonics skills that support children to become independent readers, is taught well.
+It is important to everyone at Greenfields that early reading, especially the phonics skills that support children to become independent readers, is taught well and that children develop a love of reading.

-We work hard to narrow the gap between Greenfields’ children’s attainment in Phonics and the attainment in Phonics nationally.
+We narrow the gap between Greenfields’ children’s attainment in Phonics and the attainment in Phonics nationally.
 The percentage of children at Greenfields achieving the expected level of development at the end of Year 1 in Phonics has improved sharply since 2012, and usually more children at Greenfields pass the Year 1 Phonics Screening Check than children in other schools nationally.
+We aim for all of our children to be on their way to being fluent readers by the end of Year One.

 All members of staff who teach phonics have been thoroughly trained to use the Read, Write Inc scheme and receive weekly training and updates to ensure that they are teaching ‘at the top of their game’.